 If you're coveting the perfect brunette hair colour, you'll love these 6 brown trends

-From smoky shades to deep chocolate hues and golden caramel tones, they're just some of hair colours that make it hard to beat brown.
-It’s also the reason our media moodboards are loaded with the latest brown hair trends, from bronze balayage, to bronde babylights, copper gloss glazes and more.
+From smoky shades to deep chocolate hues and golden caramel tones, they're just some of hair colours that make it hard to beat dark brown hair colour ideas.
+It’s also the reason our media moodboards are loaded with the latest brunette hair inspo, from bronze balayage, to bronde babylights, copper gloss glazes and more.

 Maybe you’re a true brunette looking to restore your natural vibrancy, or perhaps you want to tiptoe away from that mousy, ashy or even ebony ‘do and step into brown hair territory.
 Then of course, there’s those looking to cover their greys, which according to leading colourist Josh Wood is the biggest driver for colouring brown hair.